-Owning a restaurant is extremely difficult.
+Owning a restaurant is extremely challenging.
 Between managing employees, balancing finances, implementing marketing campaigns and pleasing customers, you have to do it all – and no one can be an expert on everything.
 If you’re ready to expand your restaurant, taking time to conduct research will help guide you in the direction you’re trying to go.

 Regularly reading restaurant management blogs will give you keen insight from industry professionals on best practices for running your restaurant efficiently.
-With so many resources available at your fingertips, you can educate yourself on restaurant management practices that help you save money on costs and increase your profits.
+With so many resources available at your fingertips, you can educate yourself on restaurant management practices that can help you save money on costs and increase your profits.

 2. Cut down on food waste.

 We’re all guilty of it, even at home.
 America is the leading country for food waste, adding up to billions of dollars each year.
 One strategy for increasing your profit margin is to focus on reducing food waste.
 Start by investing in a food waste tracker.
 These devices measure food and have a camera that monitors food waste so you can keep an eye on what’s being thrown away (and determine why).
 If you end the day with a food surplus, you can donate it to a food bank to receive a tax break.